SDM-TIB/TracedSPARQL/README.md

 # TracedSPARQL

 TracedSPARQL is tracing SHACL validations during SPARQL query processing towards a better understanding of SPARQL query results.
+A brief explanation of TracedSPARQL is available in the directory [doc](doc/README.md).

 ## Table of Contents
 1. [Preparation of the Environment](#preparation-of-the-environment)